-The purpose of this handbook is to introduce you to your programme of study and to direct you to other general information about studying at NC Italian University London.
+The purpose of this handbook is to introduce you to your programme of study and to direct you to other general information about studying at NCIUL.
 The material in this handbook is as accurate as possible at the date of production.
-If major changes are made, you will be informed of them in a timely manner and we will amend the online Handbook, available to all registered staff and students from NC IUL.
+If major changes are made, you will be informed of them in a timely manner and we will amend the online Handbook, available to all registered staff and students from NCIUL.
 If you are in any doubt about the contents of the Handbook, you should therefore check the online version.

 Your comments on any improvements to this handbook are welcome.
-Please put them in writing (an email will suffice) with the name of the handbook to studentoffice@nciul.co.uk.
+Please put them in writing (an email will suffice) with the name of the handbook to studentoffice@nciul.ac.uk.